sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Use Concrete fonts
+Short desc    : Use Concrete fonts
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : Typeset a LaTeX2e document with the Concrete fonts designed by
+Descript     : Typeset a LaTeX2e document with the Concrete fonts designed by
              : Don Knuth and used in his book "Concrete Mathematics".
 ```